aws/aws-cdk/packages/@aws-cdk-containers/ecs-service-extensions/README.md

-The above code uses the well known service discovery name for each service, and passes it as an environment variable to the container so that the container knows what address to use when communicating to to the other service.
+The above code uses the well known service discovery name for each service, and passes it as an environment variable to the container so that the container knows what address to use when communicating to the other service.